Charge transport through the multiple end zigzag edge states of armchair graphene nanoribbons and heterojunctions: Calculation Methodology

 \section{Calculation Methodology}

 To investigate the transport properties of 13-AGNR and 13-AGNR/6-BNNR heterojunctions connected to the electrodes, we employ a combination of the tight-binding model and the Green's function technique.
-The system Hamiltonian comprises two components: $H = H_0 + H_{GNR}$.
-Here, $H_0$ represents the Hamiltonian of the electrodes, encompassing the interaction between the electrodes and the GNR.
-Meanwhile, $H_{GNR}$ represents the Hamiltonian for the 13-AGNR/6-BNNR and can be expressed as follows:
+The system Hamiltonian depicted in Fig.~1(c) is written as $H=H_0+H_{GNR}$, where

 \begin{small}